pokle/qsort/README.md

-qsort
+Learn me a quick sort!
 =====

-A quick sort implementation as readable as possible in Ruby.
-The point of this is to make it easier to explain how the quick sort algorithm works.
+Here's a simple (to read) ruby implementation of the quick sort algorithm.
+It's not the most optimal quick sort implementation, but I hope it's a very readable one.